 I suffered with at least 9 of these symptoms myself.
-Often a Food Intolerance and a Food allergy are confused.
+Often the meaning of a Food Intolerance and a Food allergy are confused.
 It is important to note that a Food Allergy can potentially be life threatening and I do not work with Food Allergies.
 A classical food allergy is usually characterised by an immediate and often severe reaction of the immune system to exposure to a specific food which can include sneezing, rashes, skin irritation, swelling, runny nose, fatigue, diarrhoea and vomiting.
 Normally symptoms occur within a few minutes of eating or coming in to contact with the offending food, although they can be delayed by up to two hours.

 When exposed to the source of food allergy the body makes specific antibodies (IgE) to ‘fight off’ the allergens found in these foods.
 When the food is next eaten it triggers an immune system response which results in the release of histamine and other naturally occurring chemicals in the body.
 Allergic reactions to food can vary considerably in their severity and some can be fatal.

 IMPORTANT NOTE : When reducing or eliminating any food or food group from the diet it is vital that it is done with care to ensure that you are still getting the optimum level of nutrients.
 I therefore always offer testing with a consultation to discuss the results and help you create a tailor made dietary plan.